joelparkerhenderson/wordbooks/pages/sales-funnel/index.md

 4. Action: Potential customers become paying customers.
 They may make a purchase, sign up for a subscription, or become a client.
 The goal of this stage is to make it as easy as possible for potential customers to complete the purchase process and to encourage them to become repeat customers.

-Not all potential customers will move through every stage of the sales funnel.
-Some may drop out early in the process, while others may take longer to make a decision.
-The sales funnel is a tool to help businesses understand and optimize the customer journey, but it should be used in conjunction with other marketing and sales strategies.